 The ruins of Lindores Abbey stand close to the eastern end of Newburgh in Fife and about a quarter of a mile from the southern shore of the River Tay.
 The abbey was built in the years from 1190 and thrived for over 350 years.
 After the Reformation of 1560 it was used as a quarry for building stone for use in projects in Newburgh.
 Over time, the ruins became slighter and more overgrown and easier to overlook.
 When we first came to look for it in 2004, what we found was a series of ivy-clad red stone walls, which appeared to be a feature in a very large garden and were viewable only over the wall that divides the site from a minor road running parallel with the shore of the river.

 To judge from the few photographs we took at the time, we took no notice of what was on the other side of the same road, a farm steading whose very existence apparently passed us by.
-That's a shame, because it would be nice to have a "before" picture to compare with what stands there now.
 In the autumn of 2017, the magnificent Lindores Abbey Distillery began to produce spirit which, in due course, will mature into Scotch whisky, and which is available already as Aqua Vitae.

 As part of the development of the distillery as a visitor attraction, the ruins of Lindores Abbey have been opened to public access.
 As well as providing a lovely addition to the distillery and visitor centre, the ruins also form a suitably romantic backdrop for those wishing to get married at the distillery.
 (Continues below image...)